After you’ve been hurt of injured in an accident, there are a few important things to be certain of:

 Make sure you tell your lawyer exactly where the accident happened, and who was involved.
 This is important so your lawyer knows exactly who to sue.
 If your lawyer doesn’t have all of the information, your lawyer might sue the wrong party, which will effect your case.

 The laws for car accidents, and personal injury claims are complicated and constantly changing.
 This is why you need an experienced lawyer to point you in the right direction and help you with your claim from start to finish.
-Brian Goldfinger of Goldfinger Personal Injury Law is a Canadian trained lawyer who only represents accident victims.
+Brian Goldfinger of Goldfinger Injury Lawyers is a Canadian trained lawyer who only represents accident victims.
 Do not see somebody who does not focus on in personal injury.
 This may likely impact your case.
 Call Brian today for your free consultation.

 This article is not meant to be relied on as legal advice; nor does it create a solicitor-client relationship.